 - The Junior League of Duluth fiscal year begins July 1.
-We make financial gifts one time annually.
+We make financial gifts annually.

-- Applications must be submitted via the online Project Proposal Form at the end of January each year.
-The funding application period is closed for 2019.
-Please check back later this year for the 2020 deadline.
+- Applications must be submitted via the online Project Proposal Form.
+The funding application deadline is April 15, 2022.

-- Requests are reviewed based on the application criteria, including alignment with the mission of Junior League and meeting the submission deadline.
+- Requests are reviewed based on the application criteria, including alignment with the mission of Junior League, connection to the areas of focus, and meeting the submission deadline.

-- Requests will be reviewed and organizations will be notified in March of 2019 with funds dispersed in April 2019.
+- Requests will be reviewed and organizations will be notified in April with funds dispersed in May.